ShinKage/lci-2019/README.md

 ### CLI
 At this time, the executable parses a single valid expression that can be interpreted or compiled to the LLVM IR for JIT compilation or ASM compilation.
 The supported commands are:
 - `eval`: the expression will be interpreted and the result printed to the stdout
-- step: each step of the expression interpretation will be printed
+- `step`: each step of the expression interpretation will be printed
 - `jit`: execute the expression inside the CLI using a LLVM JIT (only a subset of the language is supported)
 - `llvm`: prints the generated LLVM IR (only a subset of the language is supported)
 - `compile`: prints the generated ASM from the LLVM IR compilation (only a subset of the language is supported)